VonHeikemen/devlog/content/tools/setup-nvim-lspconfig-plus-nvim-cmp.md

 Notice here that the new `on_attach` calls the `on_attach` on `default_config`.
 We must do this because the options we set on `.setup()` will override the ones on our global configuration.
 We could also use `lsp_defaults.on_attach` if its in the scope of the function.

 At this point to take advantage of some "LSP features" we need to create some keybindings.
 This particular setup I'm showing allows us to do it with an autocommand.
-We could declare our keybindings anywhere in our config.
+We can declare our keybindings anywhere in our config.

 ```lua
 vim.api.nvim_create_autocmd('User', {